Subjects

 Follow

-• Explores speed-distance-time relationships and graphs
+• Explores fundamental physics concepts including speed-distance-time relationships and their graphical representations

-• Covers pulleys, gears, and their applications
+• Covers pulley systems and their mechanical advantages

 29/05/2023